shadow-robot/sr_interface/sr_robot_commander/doc/tutorial/RobotCommander.rst

 Move through a trajectory of predefined group states
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using the method ``run_named_trajectory``, it is posible to specify a trajectory composed of a set of names of previously defined group states (either from SRDF or from warehouse), plan and move to follow it.
+Using the method ``run_named_trajectory``, it is possible to specify a trajectory composed of a set of names of previously defined group states (either from SRDF or from warehouse), plan and move to follow it.

 Parameters: